A Gallery of Television Greats

 Carole Black, former Lifetime President/CEO, who built Lifetime into a powerful cable brand

-Dick Wolf, executive producer of the Law & Order series, a staple on NBC and ubiquitous in reruns on cable
+Dick Wolf, executive producer of the Law & Order series, which are staples on NBC and ubiquitous in reruns on cable

 James Burrows, famed director best known for his work on Will & Grace, Cheers, Taxi, The Mary Tyler Moore Show, The Bob Newhart Show and Wings, to name just a few